Introduction

 Phrasing Effective Questions Strategies

-We next moved to a series of strategies developed to provoke more complex conceptual processess.
+We next moved to a series of strategies developed to provoke more complex conceptual processes.
 These form a broad category of questions sometimes called Checking Questions or Checking for Understanding Questions.
-When weilded artfully, these can turn a rather blasé response into a moment of valuable class reflection.
-Truthfully, many of us already have these in our repertoir, with the most common simply being the follow-up question, “why?” (under “justification” in the slide below).
+When wielded artfully, these can turn a rather blasé response into a moment of valuable class reflection.
+Truthfully, many of us already have these in our repertoire, with the most common simply being the follow-up question, “why?” (under “justification” in the slide below).

 Checking for Understanding Strategies I